Camputron/and101-project7/README.md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# AND101 Project 6 - CYOAPI Part 2: RecyclerView Edition
+# AND101 Project 7 - CYOAPI Part 3: Beautified

 Submitted by: **Michael Campos**